Implants for drug addiction

-Implants for drug abuse provide an additional solution for people in the early stages of recovery to maintain their sobriety.
+Implants for drug abuse provide an additional solution for people in the early stages of recovery.

-Significant progress has been associated with implants for drug treatment method that requires implanting a rod-like medication into individuals struggling with addiction.
+There is significant progress in implants for drug treatment that requires implanting a rod-like medication into individuals struggling with addiction.
 These implants work on their brains and nervous system.
 Subsequently, scientists and medical personnel have worked tirelessly over the years to eradicate addiction.
 However, with these implants, the battle is almost over.

-If you or someone you know is battling drug abuse, Istanbul Med Assist is here to help.
-Our team is dedicated to providing the support and guidance needed to regain control of your life and achieve a brighter future.
+If you or someone you know is battling drug abuse, IMA is here to help.
 We're with you every step of the way on your journey towards recovery.
-Trust us to help you get there.

 Firstly, consider implants as slow-releasing drugs that work over a long period.
 Implants are medications that doctors insert surgically into and underneath your muscle.
 These implants will slowly release medications into your body over a long period.
 Most (not all) of these drugs are oil suspensions.